data-to-insight/cs-demand-model/README.md

 for each reporting year.
 We currently only support CSV files, but the API is designed to be easily extensible to other file formats.

-TODO: Do the files need to be sorted?
-I know we originally asked about year, but I cannot see this in the current code.

 ### File handling